joachimdekker/master-thesis/docs/proposal/main.typ

 In contrast with existing research on extracting models from spreadsheets into relational databases @cunha_spreadsheets_2009, where the whole spreadsheet is and all of its data is extracted into a model, focussing on the computational model provides a unique viewpoint where we only consider the output of selected cells and see the excel sheet as an 'input-output' model.
 It begs the following question:

-#block([*(RQ)* Does there exist a formal mapping from Excel sheets to high level code?], inset: 10pt)<researchQuestions:mainQuestion>
+#block([*(RQ)* Does there exist a formal mapping from Excel sheets to readable high level code?], inset: 10pt)<researchQuestions:mainQuestion>

 This question contains several other questions, namely

 #enum(numbering: n => strong[(RQ#n)], indent: 10pt,
-  [Can a compiler between Excel sheets and high level code be constructed?], [What is the difference between the compiled program and excel formulas?], [How can the mapping between excel formulas and code be verified?], )<researchQuestions:subQuestions>
+  [Does there exist a human readable high level code representation of combinations of excel formulas?], [Can a iterative calculation be efficiently implemented?], [How can the mapping between excel formulas and code be verified?], )<researchQuestions:subQuestions>